mweinroth/epi2me2r/README.md

 This file has **4** required columns that must been entered as seen below:

 - `arma_filename` : the original amr file name without the `.csv` extension
-- `arma_barcode` : the barcodes of each same (note if you did not barcode any of your samples enter *none* in all of the cells). **In the AMR workflow, barcodes are listed as "barcode" and a two digit number, no barcodes are entered as "none"**
+- `arma_barcode` : the barcodes of each same (note if you did not barcode any of your samples enter *none* in all of the cells). **In the AMR workflow, if there are no barcodes entered as "none"**
 - `wimp_filename` : the original amr file name without the `.csv` extension
-- `wimp_barcode` : the barcodes of each same (note if you did not barcode any of your samples enter *NA* in all of the cells). **In the AMR workflow, barcodes are listed as "BC" and a two digit number, no barcodes are entered as "NA"**
+- `wimp_barcode` : the barcodes of each same (note if you did not barcode any of your samples enter *NA* in all of the cells). **In the WIMP workflow, no barcodes are entered as "NA"**
 - `additionally information` after these four required columns, you may include any additional metadata that is important, such as treatment type, sample numbers, etc.

+**A quick note about barcodes:** As talked about in the [Issues](#Issues) section below, earlier versions of the epi2me workflow list ARMA barcodes as "barcode" and a two digit number while WIMP barcodes are listed as "BC" and a two digit number.
+While this is no longer the case, (both are written as `barcode` followed by the numeber, if you are using older output, see the section below on changed the barcodes to a compatable style or simply cntl+f all and replace in excel.

-An example CSV is available [here](https://github.com/mweinroth/epi2me2r/blob/master/data/example_metadata.csv)
+An example CSV is available [here](https://github.com/mweinroth/epi2me2r/blob/master/inst/extdata/example_metadata.csv)

 ![](https://github.com/mweinroth/epi2me2r/blob/master/inst/metadata-example.jpg)